 Load a 1 mL syringe with D-luciferin (30 mg/mL in D-PBS) and then add a ½ inch 30-gauge needle to the syringe and expel air bubbles.

-Measure and record the mass of the mouse.
+Measure and record the mass of the anesthetized mouse.

 Restrain the mouse by pinching the scruff of their neck using the thumb and pointer fingers and grasping the tail between the pinkie finger and the base of the hand.
 Invert the mouse at a 45-degree angle, with its head pointed downward.